ingvoo/checklist-wordpress/README.md

-# Checklist for putting a Wordpress live
+# Checklist for putting a Wordpress site live
 A list of stuff to do when setting a WordPress site live.
+It is a good rule not to put a site live on a Friday.

 ## Before
 + Check all links, main navigation, sub navigation and mobile navigation.